EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: Ablation Studies

-Figure \ref{fig:exo_regularization_ablation} demonstrates the importance of exocentric regularization for preventing catastrophic forgetting.
+\paragraph{RQ2: Impact of Exocentric Regularization.} Figure \ref{fig:exo_regularization_ablation} demonstrates the importance of exocentric regularization for preventing catastrophic forgetting.
 Training on egocentric data via SFT causes an initial performance drop on exocentric benchmarks, as seen by the `RL Step 0’ (SFT) performance being below the `Base Model’ across all four tasks.
 This drop occurs because SFT overfits to the egocentric data distribution.
 Without intervention, this forgetting continues, as shown by the `w/o Regularization’, where performance progressively degrades.
 In contrast, \modelname{}’s regularization, which interleaves GRPO updates with training on a held-out exocentric dataset, reverses this trend.
-The model not only recovers from the initial SFT drop but ultimately improving upon the original base model's performance.
-This confirms that our approach enables the model to specialize in egocentric reasoning while preserving and even enhancing its general exocentric understanding, tackling a key challenge in ego-exo knowledge transfer. \paragraph{RQ4: Sensitivity to Anticipation Window $N$.} We analyze the sensitivity of $R_{\mathrm{ACMG}}$ to $N$, the number of future frames used for grounding, in Table \ref{tab:n_frames_ablation}.
-Performance is clearly sensitive to this hyperparameter.
-A small window, such as $N=4$ or $N=8$, yields lower gains.
-This is because the anticipation window is too myopic: a correct plan clause (e.g., ``Grab the bottle") may not have its corresponding visual outcome (the bottle being grabbed) appear within such a short temporal window, unfairly penalizing valid long-term plans.
-Conversely, a large window ($N=32$) also degrades performance compared to our chosen value. $R_{\mathrm{ACMG}}$ relies on a $\max$ operation over the $N$ future frames to find the best-aligned visual state.
-A window that is too large makes this signal noisy, increasing the risk of rewarding a spurious or coincidental visual match that is not causally linked to the \texttt{<ego\_plan>} clause.
-Therefore, $N=16$ represents an effective balance, providing a flexible enough window to handle temporal shifts in actions while remaining focused enough to reward precise, causal predictions.
+The model not only recovers from the initial SFT drop but ultimately improves upon the original base model's performance.
+This confirms that our approach enables the model to specialize in egocentric reasoning while preserving and even enhancing its general exocentric understanding, tackling a key challenge in ego-exo knowledge transfer.

+\paragraph{RQ3: Does exocentric regularization help egocentric reasoning?} Figure~\ref{fig:exo_regularization_ego_perfomance_ablation} shows that moderate exocentric regularization ($\lambda_{\mathrm{exo}}{=}0.05$) improves egocentric performance across all four benchmarks, peaking at $32.9$ on EgoPlan and $51.9$ on EgoThink.
+This is because a small exocentric signal prevents the model from overfitting to the narrow egocentric training distribution, preserving the general visual reasoning capabilities that also benefit first-person understanding.
+However, stronger regularization ($\lambda_{\mathrm{exo}} \geq 0.2$) shifts the optimization toward exocentric objectives, diluting the egocentric reward signal and causing sharp performance drops.
+At $\lambda_{\mathrm{exo}}{=}0.5$, performance approaches the GRPO baseline on most tasks, indicating that excessive regularization effectively neutralizes the dense reward training.